 The “former” things in the list are the spices that should be tithed.

-It is difficult to imagine Jesus, before the cross, the resurrection, his glorification, and Pentecost telling Jewish people to break the law.
+It is difficult to imagine Jesus, before the cross, the resurrection, his ascension, his glorification, and Pentecost telling Jewish people to break the law.
 How would that be an effective witness to his Jewish listeners?

 But it’s also clear this is a passing comment, not an extensive and direct teaching devoted to the topic of tithing per se.